How did eXp World Holdings Inc. (EXPI) fare last session?

-A share of eXp World Holdings Inc. (NASDAQ:EXPI) closed at $12.31 per share on Tuesday, down from $12.77 day before.
-While eXp World Holdings Inc. has underperformed by -3.60%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EXPI fell by -70.44%, with highs and lows ranging from $55.43 to $10.46, whereas the simple moving average fell by -33.36% in the last 200 days.
+A share of eXp World Holdings Inc. (NASDAQ:EXPI) closed at $12.39 per share on Monday, up from $11.33 day before.
+While eXp World Holdings Inc. has overperformed by 9.36%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EXPI fell by -74.50%, with highs and lows ranging from $55.43 to $10.46, whereas the simple moving average fell by -31.24% in the last 200 days.

 Sponsored